 Fortunately, both Dafna and Michael finally found a publisher willing to publish their books.
 The process, however, did not live up to the billing.

-The editing provided by the publisher was marginal at best and often felt disconnected from the author or their content.
+The editing provided by the publisher was marginal at best and often felt disconnected from the authors or their content.

 During initial discussions the publisher alluded to multiple marketing tools and support only to find out later that these were purchasable add-ons provided by the publisher and their subsidiaries.

 Support for additional formats such as audio-books was non-existent and in some cases, the audio book versions were never distributed.

 Later, the publisher sold their business.
-The new publisher took on the existing catalog of authors, but immediately changed the publishing model to one that favored the ‘imprint’ model with up-front cost to the authors, leaving many of the existing authors, as well as new writers, with little to no path forward.
+A new publisher took on the existing catalog of authors, but immediately changed the publishing model to one that favored the ‘imprint’ model with up-front cost to the authors, leaving many of the existing authors, as well as new writers, with little to no path forward.

 What we learned is that the publishing industry is not designed to benefit the author.
 As authors we were frustrated by the lack of genuine help and support provided by publishers and the disingenuous efforts to help authors be successful.

 In our work via The Journey Institute, we have always been focused on building community.
 We decided to bring that focus to create an author community of those who are overlooked by large publishing houses and create a publishing company that would provide authentic tools and support and a model that would provide the greatest benefit for them.

 Disrupting the Model